10 Benefits of Federal Student Loans

 Alternatives to Student Loans

 Although federal loans offer borrowers many benefits, there are limits that mean not all students are able to finance their education entirely with student loans.
-Student loans are one type of financial aid, there are other financial aid alternatives for students who are looking for options pay for their education.
+Student loans are one type of financial aid, but there are other ways students can finance their education.
+These include:

 Grants